What is Ponseti casting?

 The long-term goal of the Ponseti method—and related clubfoot treatment—is to correct clubfoot and maintain the correction.
-At Gillette Children’s Specialty Healthcare, we strive for the best possible alignment and range of motion of the foot to support your child’s growth and development.
+At Gillette Children’s, we strive for the best possible alignment and range of motion of the foot to support your child’s growth and development.

-In the vast majority of cases, the Ponseti method can successfully correct clubfoot.
-Studies show that kids treated with the Ponseti method have a more flexible foot and ankle than do those treated with only surgery.
+In the vast majority of cases, the Ponseti method of serial manipulation and casting can successfully correct clubfoot.
+Studies show that kids treated with clubfoot casting have a more flexible foot and ankle than do those treated with only surgery.
 Long-term studies of the Ponseti method demonstrate that its benefits extend into adulthood.